stepanzabelin/clirio/README.md

 ### Actions

-Actions are methods in class-modules with decorators
+The actions are methods in class-modules with decorators

 ```ts
 @Module()